-

 Free Concert: Fei-Fei, piano

 Get a taste of the artistry and excitement of the upcoming 2025 Cliburn Competition!
-Bring your friends and family for a free concert at Legends Hall at The Marq, featuring 2013 finalist Fei-Fei in this year's Countdown to the Cliburn series.
+Bring your friends and family for a free concert at the Near Southside's Cliburn Mural, featuring 2013 finalist Fei-Fei in this year's Countdown to the Cliburn series.

 -